 For centuries, Christians regarded birthday celebrations as an evil tradition.
 They encouraged people to ignore them.
 Then, they started marking Jesus’ birthday by holding Christmas festivities every year.

-Fortunately, the Germans invented the sweet treat that we all know and love today: birthday cake.
+Fortunately, the Germans invented the sweet treat that we all know and love today: best vegan birthday cake.
 Each child was given a candle for every year they had lived.
 The gesture of blowing out the candles represented the hope of living another year.
 Back then, birthday cakes were often not as sweet as they are now due to the high prices for sugar and sweet ingredients.
 Back then, most bakeries only made sweet, decorated cakes for the incredibly rich.

 The Industrial Revolution brought about great relief to everyone worried about how to make their birthday cakes.
 The song, which is the final component of birthday parties, was created in 1924 by Robert Coleman.
 He edited a song that was commonly sung by schoolchildren every morning.